kalxasath/android-dev-challenge-2017/articles/Content Providers.md

 ```java
 Cursor cursor = resolver.query(DroidTermsExampleContract.CONTENT_URI, null, null, null, null);
 ```
-To specify what data we're actually interested in reading or manipulating, we need to learn about an additional object called a URI.
+To specify what data you're actually interested in reading or manipulating, you need to learn about an additional object called a URI.
 URI stands for Uniform Resource Identifier, URLs are a subset of URIs that are specifically met to identify network locations such as websites and files on the Web.
 A URI is used to specifically identify or give the location of some data. examine what data has an URI